zoff99/Antidote/PRIVACY_POLICY.md

 For the purposes of this Privacy Policy:

 *   **Account** means a unique account created for You to access our Service or parts of our Service.

-*   **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

 *   **Application** means the software program provided by the Company downloaded by You on any electronic device, named Antidote - Tox Client

 *   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Antidote - Tox Client.